nandiarnab/cleaningData/README.md

 - Read the activity_labels.txt file within the zip
 - Read the features.txt file within the zip and extract all features that contain with mean() or std()
-- Read the column names file, descriptors.txt, written by adding a description (long & short) to the features
+- Read the codebook, written by adding a description and unit to the features read in the above step
 - Read the training dataset within the train/X_train.txt file
 - Read the training label within the train/y_train.txt file
 - Read the training subjects within the train/subject_train.txt file